 Are vocal performance students guaranteed to perform in productions?
 What kind of performance opportunities will I get?

-Students have the opportunity to audition for any and all of our productions (Opera, Musical Theatre, and Contemporary Vocal Performances) regardless of their specific area of study.
-The program is committed to providing opportunities for students to participate in productions, however performance opportunities are extracurricular and therefore not guaranteed.
-Student participation is also not required.
-That being said, students are required to audition for productions because the audition serves a dual purpose.
+Students may audition for any productions (Opera, Musical Theatre, and Contemporary Vocal Performances) regardless of their specific area of study.
+However, performance opportunities are extracurricular and not guaranteed.
+While student participation in productions is neither required nor guaranteed, students are required to audition for productions because the audition serves a dual purpose.
 Firstly, it serves as the audition for the productions.
 Secondly, it provides the student the opportunity to be heard by the voice faculty for a brief assessment of vocal progress.

-Vocal Performance is a hybrid program and provides students with the opportunity to train across genres while declaring a specific concentration track.
 All students take voice lessons focusing on efficiency, sustainability, and appropriateness of style.
-Students in one concentration are also encouraged to sing at least one song in a different style, and students with interests in more than one style can have their lessons tailored to their vocal needs.
-Music theatre and classical voice students do have separate requirements to graduate, and there are some classes that are only open to a particular concentration track.
-Therefore, it is important to talk to an advisor prior to applying to a specific concentration track when in doubt of which concentration to declare.
+Regardless of their concentrations, students are encouraged to sing at least one song in a different style, and students with interests in more than one style can tailor lessons to their needs.
+Music theatre and”classical” voice students have separate graduation requirements, and some classes are only open to a particular concentration track.
+It is important to speak with the Vocal Performance faculty prior to applying to a specific concentration track when in doubt of which concentration to declare.

 What courses will I take to complete my degree?